Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a hemispherical piece of clear crystal and a matching hemispherical piece of gum arabic)
 **Duration:** Concentration, up to 1 minute

 A sphere of shimmering force encloses a creature or object of Large size or smaller within range.
-An unwilling creature must make a Dexterity Saving Throw.
+An unwilling creature must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, the creature is enclosed for the duration.

 Nothing—not physical objects, energy, or other spell effects—can pass through the barrier, in or out, though a creature in the sphere can breathe there.
 The sphere is immune to all damage, and a creature or object inside can't be damaged by attacks or effects originating from outside, nor can a creature inside the sphere damage anything outside it.